Big Maple Leaf

 The Big Maple Leaf (BML) is a $1 million (CAD) gold coin weighing 100 kg (3,215 troy ounces).
 A set of five of these coins was produced by the Royal Canadian Mint (RCM) in 2007, at their Ottawa facility where the first BML produced remains in storage.

 The Big Maple Leaf was recognized by the Guinness World Records in 2007 not only for its status as the world's biggest gold coin but also for its unparalleled gold purity of 99.999 per cent.

-On 27 March 2017, one of the coins, valued approximately $4 million (USD) at the time, was stolen from a Berlin museum.
+On 27 March 2017, one of the coins, valued approximately US$4 million at the time, was stolen from the Bode Museum in Berlin.

 As of September 2025, the market value of a single Big Maple Leaf had reached $12 million (USD).

-The Big Maple Leaf remained the largest gold coin ever minted until 2011, when the 1 tonne (1000 kg) Australian Gold Nugget ("Gold Kangaroo") was minted.
+The Big Maple Leaf remained the largest gold coin ever minted until 2011, when the 1 tonne Australian Gold Nugget ("Gold Kangaroo") was minted.

 Description

-A Big Maple Leaf measures 2.8 cm thick and 50 cm in diameter and is 999.99/1000 pure.
+A Big Maple Leaf measures 2.8 cm thick and 50 cm in diameter and is 99.999% pure.
 The obverse of the BML shows Queen Elizabeth II as she has appeared on Canadian coinage since 2003, when Susanna Blunt's design became the third iteration of the queen's effigy to appear on coinage (the others were 1965 and 1990).
-Blunt's design was intended to show the queen "in maturing dignity", without a tiara or crown, (only one other RCM design ever had the monarch not wearing a crown).
+Blunt's design was intended to show the queen "in maturing dignity", without a tiara or crown (only one other RCM design ever had the monarch not wearing a crown).
 The reverse design is the stylized maple leaf by RCM artist and senior engraver Stan Witten.